lenardjombo/MyPortfolio/README.md

 - **Responsive Design**: The website is responsive and adjusts seamlessly across devices.
 - **Dynamic Content**: Utilizes JavaScript for interactive elements and dynamic content display.
-- **Dark/Light Mode**: Allows users to switch between dark and light themes for a better viewing experience.
 - **Contact Form**: Includes a contact form to connect with me directly.
 - **Social Media Icons**: Displays 3D-effect social media icons for easy access.